chocothelee/chocothelee.github.com/README.md

 # theotherjimin.github.com
-My personal portfolio documenting projects that I had worked on.
-Created using HTML, CSS and a bit of JavaScript.
+This is my personal portfolio documenting different projects that I had worked on.
+Created using HTML and CSS, hoping to add JavaScript in later.

+***Still in progress***